 Land Cover.

 User consultations have identified priority datasets for each theme, and theme profiles have been completed that provide a description of each theme and identified data sets, together with use cases for the data.
 In parallel with the technical work, FSDF governance arrangements and a policy framework have been developed.
 Three-year road maps have been devised for each theme, which identify future goals and plans to resolve gaps, evolve datasets and delivery mechanisms.
 Work plans are articulated around four areas of focus as shown in Figure 1.
-A work plan for a ‘cross cutting theme’ has also been developed which addresses data specification and harmonisation priorities.
+A work plan for a ‘cross cutting theme’ has also been developed that addresses data specification and harmonisation priorities.